lusp75/HTserveFS/README.md

 ## 📄 License

-HTServeFS is released under the MIT License.
-See LICENSE file for details.
+HTServeFS is freeware software.
+Home and commercial use are permitted.

 ## 🔗 Links